AAformer: Auto-Aligned Transformer for Person Re-Identification: Introduction

-First, we propose the ``part tokens'', which are learnable vectors, for Transformer to learn the representations of local parts.
-Several part tokens are concatenated to the sequence of patch embeddings and subsequently fed to the Transformer encoder.
-In self-attention, a part token only attends to a local subset of patch embeddings and learns to represent the subset, which is shown in the first row of Figure~\ref{fig:introduction}.
-The part token with pre-defined fixed patch assignment \cite{PCB, SPReID} is illustrated in the second row of Figure~\ref{fig:introduction}.
+First, we propose the ``Part tokens ({[PART]}s)'', which are learnable vectors, for Transformer to learn the representations of local parts.
+Several [PART]s are concatenated to the sequence of patch embeddings and subsequently fed to the Transformer encoder.
+In self-attention, a {[PART]} only attends to a local subset of patch embeddings and learns to represent the subset, which is shown in the first row of Figure~\ref{fig:introduction}.
+The existing CNN-based methods can be transferred to Transformer by {[PART]}s, e.g., PCB \cite{PCB} and SPReID \cite{SPReID}, which are illustrated in the second row of Figure~\ref{fig:introduction}, showing the problems of aligning human parts coarsely and failing in locating non-human parts.

-By means of the part token, we propose the Auto-Aligned Transformer (AAformer) to adaptively group the image patches into different subsets.
-We employ a fast variant of Optimal Transport algorithm \cite{Sinkal} to online cluster the patch embeddings into several groups with the part tokens as their prototypes (e.g., leg prototype, knapsack prototype).
-The patch embeddings of the same semantic part are gathered to the identical part token and the part token only interacts with these patch embeddings.
-Given an input image, the output part tokens of AAformer learn to be different part prototypes of patch subsets of the input image, and can be directly used as part features for re-ID.
+By means of the {[PART]}, we propose the Auto-Aligned Transformer (AAformer) to adaptively group the image patches into different subsets.
+We employ a fast variant of Optimal Transport algorithm \cite{Sinkal} to online cluster the patch embeddings into several groups with the {[PART]}s as their prototypes (e.g., leg prototype, knapsack prototype).
+The patch embeddings of the same semantic part are gathered to the identical {[PART]} and the {[PART]} only interacts with these patch embeddings.
+Given an input image, the output {[PART]}s of AAformer learn to be different part prototypes of patch subsets of the input image, and can be directly used as part features for re-ID.
 A toy example of this Auto-Alignment is shown in the last row of Figure~\ref{fig:introduction}.
 In each layer of AAformer, we sequentially conduct the Auto-Alignment to align the body parts and the Self-Attention to learn the part representations in the feedforward propagation.
-Rather than pre-defining the patch assignment for part alignment \cite{PCB,MGN,SPReID}, AAformer simultaneously learns both part alignment and part representations online, thus can locate both human parts and non-human ones adaptively.
+Therefore, AAformer is an online method that simultaneously learns both part alignment and part representations, locating both human parts and non-human ones more accurately.

 The contributions of this work are summarized as follows: